favstats/peRspective/cran-comments.md

 * Fixed bug where it would sometimes not correctly match the `text_id` due to one variable being numeric.
 Now always outputs character.

+* Updated documentation to reflect changes in the Perspective API (API key retrieval, available models, etc.).